Skip to main content

 JAPAN

-In 2019, Japan withdrew from the IWC to resume commercial whale hunts within its territorial waters, although the country retains observer status at the IWC, a signal that it has not completely shut the door to international talks on the issue.
-Prior to withdrawing, Japanese research hunts in the Antarctic and the Northwest Pacific were said to be a cover for commercial hunts, as most of the whale meat ended up in restaurants and supermarkets, or in the case of Norway, even in pet foods.
-Japan’s whaling quota for the 2022 whaling season was 349 whales – 137 minke, 187 Bryde’s, and 25 sei whales.
-The 2023 quota is set at a total of 379 whales across the same 3 species.
-From 2024 Japan plans to expand its list of legally catchable whales to include larger whale species and is presently conducting research to support this aim.
+In 2019, Japan withdrew from the IWC to resume commercial whale hunts within its territorial waters, however, the country retains observer status at the IWC, a signal that it has not completely shut the door to international talks on the issue.
+Before withdrawing, Japanese research hunts in the Antarctic and the Northwest Pacific were said to be a cover for commercial hunts, as most of the whale meat ended up in restaurants and supermarkets.
+In 2023 Japan caught a total of 294 minke whales, Bryde’s whales and sei whales.
+This year Japan plans to add fin whales to its list of commercial whaling species and its fisheries agency has set a combined catch quota of 379 for three other species – minke whales, Bryde’s and sei whales.
+This number will increase if fin whales are added to the list.
+In early June 2024, Japan’s whaling fleet caught 15 Bryde’s whales off the coast of the Tohoku region and Hokkaido.

 NORWAY